Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If the compressor motor balks at starting again, it may be the start capacitor or the motor itself that is causing the problem.
 Or…

-Air Compressor Won’t Start – Faulty Unloader Valve?
+Air Compressor Will Not Start – Faulty Unloader Valve?

 If your air compressor tries to start but won’t, it may be worth monitoring the unloader valve when the compressor cuts out (if the compressor starts once it cools) to make sure the unloader valve is working.